rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons

 Literally, *image*, any kind of image.

-Importantly, an icon (image) in the ancient world was not a benign or trivial matter but deeply sacred, or as in the case of idols, sacrilegious and heretical.
+Importantly, an image in the ancient world was not benign or mundane as they are today, but deeply sacred, or as in the case of idols, sacrilegious and heretical.
-The concept of an image was in fact so important that our very being is in the "image of God".
+The concept of an image was in fact so important that our very creation was in the "image of God".

-It's best to think of icons as a more general term (sacred or profane or otherwise), and idols as a specific and sacrilegious use of an image (where the physical idol is the object of worship, usually of an embedded spirit).

 !!! info "Image and Likeness"
     *Icon* is from the Greek εἰκὼν (eikōn), literally "image".
     The Hebrew is **tselem** (צלם) as in "in the image of God".
     And relatedly **demut** (דמות) as in "likeness of God".

+We often refer to icons in a specific case, but it is a general term (sacred or profane or otherwise), and even idols are a specific and sacrilegious use of an icon (graven image) where the icon becomes the object of worship, usually of an embedded spirit.

+Here is perhaps the most important and sacred use of an "image" (icon),

 !!! quote "Genesis 1:26"
     And God said, Let us make man in our image (**tselem**), after our likeness (**demut**): and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.

-We can best understand iconography in the Old Testament with respect to the many icons in the temples.
+And contrary to the sacrilegious golden calf graven image, there is a sacred icon of gold cherubims protecting the ark of the covenant:

 !!! quote "Exodus 25:18-21"
     And thou shalt make two cherubims of gold, of beaten work shalt thou make them, in the two ends of the mercy seat.